gvoelcker/Site-Gabriel/public/MIT/Papers/Roberts Sufi 2009.md

 -   **Hypotheses**:

 -   **Setting/research design**: 1000 private credit agreements between 1996 and 2005.
-1st test: Probit: how much more likely is a firm to renegotiate if it has certain characteristics?
+1st test: Probit: how much more likely is a firm to renegotiate given some ex ante and ex post conditions..........?
 2nd test: Multinomial logit: what determines the outcomes?

 -   **Main results**: primary determinants of renegotiation and outcomes: new information concerning credit quality, investment opportunities, collateral of the borrower and macroeconomic fluctuations.